 Back to Top

 In December 1930, the directors authorized the installation of bullet-proof fixtures at a cost of $2,300 from a company in St. Louis, MO.
 Times were tough in the early 1930s.
 The bank was forced to cut salaries, board fees, and cease payment of its regular dividend.
 A number of customers were struggling financially.
-While financial records during this time period are very scarce, the bank lost money for perhaps the only time in its history in 1932 in the amount of $7,577.
-By early 1933, total assets had fallen to $227,702.
+While financial records during this time period are very scarce, in 1932 the bank lost money for the first time.
+The loss was $7,577 that year, and by early 1933, total assets had fallen to $227,702.

 From May 11, 1933 until July 27, 1935, the bank was closed because of a government-mandated “Bank Holiday”.
 When the bank reopened, much time was spent working out loan problems caused by the Great Depression.
 At an examination in 1935, total past due loans over 60 days was reported as 54% of total loans outstanding!
 Total assets stood at $186,219 at the end of 1935.
 In November 1936, Dr. E.H.
 Kupke was elected president.
 By the end of 1937, assets had grown back to $229,651 and the bank had recorded net income of $1,575.

 In 1938, for the first time, the bank took out a “blanket bond” insurance policy with Scharborough Insurance Co.
 Up until that time, any of the employees that had been bonded had done so on a personal basis.
 Interest rates had lowered substantially by 1938, as the bank was paying 3/4% interest on a deposit from the State of Illinois.
 After the reopening of the bank, the cashier served at a salary of $100 per month until late 1938 when he was granted an increase to $150 per month.
 For the first time, the total monthly expenses of the bank were reported in the minutes.
 Total expenses for February 1939 . . . $305.16!
 Total past due loans over 60 days had declined to only 2% of total loans outstanding.